 What brings about more Greenhouse gases?

 In this new era (the age of industrialization), the earth is full of industries.
-Millions of vehicles, aeroplanes and engines are produced every year.
+Millions of vehicles, airplanes, and engines are manufactured every year.
 A lot of artificial things have been produced and have ended up in waste dumps.
 Humans produce much more waste than ever before.

-Take a good look at the simple sketch below.
+Take a look at the simple sketch below.

-Energy production is still a major driver of GHG (greenhouse gas) emissions.
-For instance, in 2010, the energy sector emitted approximately 35% of GHG, followed by Agriculture, forests and other land uses (24%), Industry (21%), Transport (14%) and Building sector (6.4%)
+Energy production is still a key driver of GHG (greenhouse gas) emissions.
+For instance, in 2010, the energy sector emitted approximately 35% of GHG, followed by Agriculture, forests and other land uses (24%), Industry (21%), Transport (14%), and Building sector (6.4%)

-YOU and I also produce and other greenhouse gases in a way, by the things we use at home.
+You and I also produce CO2 and other greenhouse gases in a way, by the things we use at home.
 Do you have some of these items in your house?

-It is very IMPORTANT that you turn off all electrical appliances when they are not in use.
-This is good practice, and you end up saving some money too.
+You must turn off all electrical appliances when they are not in use.
+It is good practice, and you end up saving some money too.

-Everything humans have at home or workplace need power to work.
+Everything humans have in their homes and the workplaces need electricity to work.
 This power comes from burning fossil fuels and other natural sources.
-The more fuels are burnt, the more are produced into the atmosphere.
+The more fuels are burnt, the more Co2 is produced into the atmosphere.

-This means each time your dad drives his car, or you turn on an electric appliance, you are indirectly adding to the greenhouse gases in the atmosphere.
+That means each time your dad drives his car, or when you turn on an electric appliance, you are indirectly adding to the greenhouse gases in the atmosphere.

-But thats not all — it must also be noted that less forest cover all over the world has resulted in less carbon absorption and storage.
-This is because plants absorb carbon from the atmosphere during photosynthesis.
+But that is not all — it must also be noted that less forest cover all over the world has resulted in less carbon absorption and storage.
+That is because plants absorb carbon from the atmosphere during photosynthesis.
 Additionally, there is more methane release from permafrost due to higher temperatures.

 This is not very good, as we are all contributing to global warming and climate change.
-This is a problem.
+That is a problem.

-In recent time, some coal industries are finding ways to capture emissions and storing them deep under the seabed.
+In recent times, some coal industries are finding ways to capture emissions and storing them deep under the seabed.
 This move is called Carbon Capture and Storage.
-Read about is here.